bryangottschalk/Fullstack-ECommerce-Site/README.md

 npm run start-dev
 ```
 open http://localhost:3030/
-To log in as an admin (to see the admin functionality for the site), use the email "cody.cody@email.com".
-All users' passwords are 123.
+To log in as an admin (to see the admin functionality for the site), use the email "cody.cody@email.com" and password "123".

 ## Team